From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Quantum advantage with two body interactions

 where $\Pi_x$ are the projectors of the measurement $M$, i.e. the possible outcomes of the spin in the $x$ component, $S_x$.

 First of all, we can compute the derivative of the evolved state with respect to the unknown parameter $\theta$

-where we have used $\order{1}$ to denote terms that are order $0$ with $t$, and that thus in the long time regime will not be relevant.
+.
+We note that the term $\order{{\|H_S\|^2/a}}$ is independent of time, and that thus in the long time regime will not be relevant.
 Furthermore, we recall that $H_P$ is the same pinched Hamiltonian as the one in Eq. \eqref{eq:hp_oneaxis}:

 We now have all the elements to compute the CFI.
 When $\theta/a$ is around 0, the pinched Hamiltonian ($H_P$) only has non-zero eigenvalues in the sub-spaces $\ket{S,m_x = \pm1/2}$.
 In this regime, the computation of the CFI is quite simple.
-Indeed, we can readily apply Eq. \eqref{eq:classical_fisher_app} to obtain
+Indeed, we can readily apply Eq. \eqref{eq:classical_fisher_app} to obtain that for $\theta = 0$

 where we stress that the only non-vanishing terms corresponding to the outcome of the measurement being of $m_x= \pm 1/2$.
 Next is just a matter of computing the terms obtained.

 By recalling that the initial state is $\ket{+y}^{\otimes N}$, a tensor product of a Bloch-vectors pointing in the $y$ direction, we can just compute the two necessary terms as follows.
 Firstly, we compute the infinity norm of $H_P$, to simplify the notation moving forward.
 We find $\|H_P\|_{\infty} = \frac{1}{2}\sqrt{(S + 1)S-\frac{1}{4}}$.
 With this, we can proceed to do the following tedious calculations.
 Firstly we compute the terms in the numerator of Eq. \eqref{eq:classical_fisher_twisting}